mckset/RIA/README.md

 Importing
 ---------
 1) Click on an image pack to import and press the import button.
+The image pack with a square indicates that the image pack is selected.
-2) Select the folders from the image pack you want to import.
+2) Select/deselect the folders from the image pack you want to import.
+Folders with a square next to them are selected.
 3) Verify you want to import the tags.
 Pressing the sub tag button will enable/disable importing sub tags.
 > **_NOTE:_**  Imported tags do not overwrite color values of existing tags with the same name